Acroyoga Club: To play and practice acroyoga together in community.

 Contact Cheri Krause at email@example.com for more information.

-International Student Group (ISG): The purpose of this group is to assist and support prospective and current students in their journey and integration at Naropa University and in Boulder.
+Naropa International Community: The purpose of this group is to assist and support prospective and current students in their journey and integration at Naropa University and in Boulder.

 Contact Rivi Marcus at email@example.com for more information.